storelocatorjs/storelocator/docs/features.md

 ### Geolocation

-Storelocator integrate its own geolocation button `.map-geoloc-js`, you can easily change the CSS.
+Storelocator integrate its own geolocation button `.storelocator-geolocButton`, you can easily change the CSS.

 !!! warning
     Geolocation need SSL certificat with https on Google Chrome and somes others recents browsers.<br />More information <a href="https://developers.google.com/web/updates/2016/04/geolocation-on-secure-contexts-only" title="HTML5 Geolocation API">here</a>.